mikesol/wags-course/FIRST_STEPS/06_FUNCTIONS.md

 This technique is often called a low-frequency oscillator, and all DAWs have the ability to use LFOs in various contexts.
 The power of a language like PureScript is that you can use LFOs _anywhere_.
 For example, Phil Freeman has made a pad that uses an LFO to modulate time itself, which is pretty wild and leads to a distribution of notes that would be really challenging in other settings.
 Let's listen to it.

 Zooming out a bit, what we've accomplished here is that we're using the `sampleTime`, or the time a sample starts, to change the volume.
+Of course, you don't need to define all of these functions yourself - a lot of them are predefined in wags.
+Let's replace our homegrown LFO with a function called LFO that does the sample thing.

+And let's listen to it.

-Let's try out another function.
+Now, let's try out another function.
 This time, I'm going to use `simplePiecewise` to create a piecewise function of time.

 Let's now create another piecewise function to control the rate.